jbinko/avm-lint/README.md

 # Azure Verified Modules Lint Tool

-This is a command-line application, similar to a linter, designed to ensure consistency for Azure Verified Modules.
+AVM Lint is a command-line tool designed to increase the consistency and quality of Azure Verified Modules by conducting comprehensive linting of Bicep files.</br>
+It checks these files, or whole directories, against the Azure Verified Modules standards and offers recommendations.</br>
+Users can lint specific Bicep files or entire directories by specifying paths or using wildcard patterns.</br>
+The tool provides control over the linting rules, allowing the inclusion or exclusion of specific rules and setting thresholds for the number of allowable linting issues before stopping the process.</br>

 ## Command Line Options